ARRY7686/GenAI-Assignment---3/README.md

 2. **Chunk** — `RecursiveCharacterTextSplitter` splits the document into 1000-character chunks with 200-character overlap, preserving sentence boundaries
 3. **Embed** — each chunk is converted to a vector using `text-embedding-3-large`
 4. **Store** — vectors are stored in a Qdrant collection named by a unique session UUID
-5. **Retrieve (Advanced)** — at query time, `MultiQueryRetriever` uses an LLM to generate multiple semantic variations of the user's question, retrieves documents for all queries, and takes the unique union.
-This dramatically improves retrieval accuracy by overcoming wording variations.
+5. **Retrieve (Advanced Multi-Query)** — at query time, `gpt-4o-mini` generates 3 alternative phrasings of the user's question.
+Qdrant is queried with all 4 queries in parallel (original + 3 variants), results are deduplicated, giving a broader and more accurate context window.
-6. **Generate** — the retrieved chunks are injected into the system prompt; `gpt-4o-mini` answers strictly from that context
+6. **Generate** — the deduplicated chunks are injected into the system prompt; `gpt-4o-mini` synthesizes a grounded answer from that context

 ---